tiaanduplessis/tiaan.dev/src/career/index.md

 ### Contractor | Senior Software Developer @ [The Delta Studio](https://www.thedelta.io/) <small>(October 2019 to March 2020)</small>

-- Lead Front-end & mobile developer for a "Uber for tow truck drivers" MVP that included a driver app, customer app & admin portal.
+- Lead Front-end & mobile developer for an "Uber for tow truck drivers" MVP that included a driver app, customer app & admin portal.
-- Built the intial version of the [VIA marketing website](https://www.viadata.io/).
+- Built the initial version of the [VIA marketing website](https://www.viadata.io/).
 - Assisted in the development of [Global Citizen Foundation marketing website](https://www.globalcitizenfoundation.org/en/).
 - Assisted in the development of [Moov web app](https://moovme.co.za/)
 - Assisted in the development of in-app game for a leading music streaming app.